simple-crypto/simple-website/vision.md

 Next, new designs
 ideas have been introduced in order to prevent such cryptanalysis results (as for example surveyed in [\[KR11\]](#KR11) for block ciphers).
-Finally, formal definitions and reductions to well understood assumptions have increased the understanding and confidence in modern encryption schemes (see for example [\[B+97\]](#B+97) for the case of symmetric encryption).
-As a result, in a vast majority of the use cases, the standard practice in 2020 is to use open standardized algorithms and modes of operation rather than closed-source ones.
+Finally, formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes (see for example [\[B+97\]](#B+97) for the case of symmetric encryption).
+As a result, in a vast majority of the use cases, the recommended practice in 2020 is to use open standardized algorithms and modes of operation rather than closed-source ones.

 <font size="3">